 So far, you have been able to find out about the opportunities and benefits of investing in one of the fastest-growing cities in the country.

 If this has caught your attention and you are considering investing, take a look at our new development in Sheffield.

 The development is expected to attract young professionals looking for high-quality accommodation near the city centre.

 Thriving student equals high demand for private rental accommodation

 Students account for about 10% of Sheffield’s population, all centred around the city centre University of Sheffield campus and nearby Sheffield Hallam University, which is situated around two miles away.
 Areas that have more buy-to-let property include the city centre, Crookesmoor, Darnall, Broomhill, Hillsborough, Millhouses, Walkley, Woodseats and Ranmoor.

 As well as investment opportunities for buy-to-let accommodation, Sheffield’s property prices are relatively cheap compared with other regions.
-Using data from HM Land Registry, Rightmove reports that the overall average price of property in Sheffield is £202,732.
+Using data from HM Land Registry, Rightmove reports that the overall average price of a property in Sheffield is £202,732.
 Semi-detached property sold at an average of £196,699 during the last 12 months, with terraced going for an average of £156,667.
-Prices over the last year were 3% higher than the year before, and 9% higher than in 2017.
+Prices over the last year were 3% higher than the year before and 9% higher than in 2017.

 City Centre (population: 30,000)

 The fast-growing trend for urban living in Sheffield City Centre means several new builds and conversions for buy to let investment.